-Consumer credit growth reached an annual peak of 10.9% in November 2016 – the fastest rate of expansion since 2005.
-The annual growth rate has slowed only slightly this year -- to 10.3% in the 12 months to April 201712.
-By contrast, lending secured on dwellings (mortgages and remortgages) grew by 2.8% during the same period12.
-This partly reflects lenders’ focus on the ability of borrowers to service their mortgage debt, according to Oliver Judd*, senior financial services corporate analyst at Aviva Investors.
+Consumer credit growth reached an annual peak of 10.9 per cent in November 2016 – the fastest rate of expansion since 2005.
+The annual growth rate has slowed only slightly this year - to 10.3 per cent in the 12 months to April 201712.
+By contrast, lending secured on dwellings (mortgages and remortgages) grew by 2.8 per cent during the same period12.
+This partly reflects lenders’ focus on the ability of borrowers to service their mortgage debt, according to Oliver Judd, senior financial services corporate analyst at Aviva Investors.

 Rising inflation and low wage growth appear to be encouraging consumers to borrow more and save less to finance new purchases such as cars, as well as other spending.
-Real average wages for UK workers fell by more than 5% between UK between 2007 and 2015, with only Greece among OECD countries suffering a worse decline13.
-Although real wages rose in 2015 and 2016, they turned negative again in Q1 2017, reflecting higher inflation on the back of a falling pound14.
+Real average wages for UK workers fell by more than five per cent between UK between 2007 and 2015, with only Greece among OECD countries suffering a worse decline13.
+Although real wages rose in 2015 and 2016, they turned negative again in the first quarter of 2017, reflecting higher inflation on the back of a falling pound14.

 At the same time, low interest rates and the easy availability of credit means it is relatively easy for consumers to borrow.
 Meanwhile, says Judd, the “rise in house prices in recent years has left consumers feel relatively wealthy and we have a culture of instant gratification”.

 The growth of car finance has made the biggest contribution to the growth of consumer debt in recent years.
-Britons borrowed a record £31.6 billion (US$41.0 billion) to buy cars in 2017, a 12% increase on the previous year15.
+Britons borrowed a record £31.6 billion to buy cars in 2017, a 12 per cent increase on the previous year15.

 The increasing popularity of Personal Contract Purchases (PCPs), a relatively new form of vehicle financing, has acted as a significant driver of car sales and financing volumes, according to the Financial Conduct Authority (FCA) 15.
-PCPs financed 82% of new cars deals in 2017 and are also used to buy second-hand cars16.
+PCPs financed 82 per cent of new cars deals in 2017 and are also used to buy second-hand cars16.

-There have also been concerns that PCP loans have been repackaged and sold onto other investors, prompting headlines that the growth of subprime car loans could be laying the foundations for a new financial crisis.
-Such fears seem overblown: just under £1.7 billion (US$2.2 billion) of outstanding UK consumer car loans provided through dealerships at the end of 2016 were classified as subprime – less than 3% of the total, according to the Finance & Leasing Association18.
+There have also been concerns that PCP loans have been repackaged and sold onto other investors, prompting headlines that the growth of sub-prime car loans could be laying the foundations for a new financial crisis.
+Such fears seem overblown: just under £1.7 billion of outstanding UK consumer car loans provided through dealerships at the end of 2016 were classified as sub-prime – less than three per cent of the total, according to the Finance & Leasing Association18.

-In addition, Asset Finance Policy, an independent regulatory affairs consultancy, argues that a key difference from mortgage securitizations is that “investors, including banks, aren’t affected by either default or residual value risk unless the car manufacturer goes out of business.
-This explains why the cost of finance raised using ABS by the captives is so low and why there's no need to be terrified about car loan securitization”.19
+In addition, Asset Finance Policy, an independent regulatory affairs consultancy, argues that a key difference from mortgage securitisations is that “investors, including banks, aren’t affected by either default or residual value risk unless the car manufacturer goes out of business.
+This explains why the cost of finance raised using ABS by the captives is so low and why there's no need to be terrified about car loan securitisation”.
+19

 Credit card concerns

-The Bank of England is also concerned about the growth of credit card debt, with £68.1 billion (US$88.4 billion) outstanding in April, 9.7% up on the year and the fastest pace of growth since February 200620.
-“As well as new borrowings, we are seeing a return to zero-percent transfer balances in the credit card market.
+The Bank of England is also concerned about the growth of credit card debt, with £68.1bn outstanding in April, 9.7 per cent up on the year and the fastest pace of growth since February 200620.
+“As well as new borrowings, we are seeing a return to zero per cent transfer balances in the credit card market.
 Lenders are keen to grow this area to counterbalance the impact of very low interest rates on margins and the limited growth potential of the mortgage market,” says Judd.

 The key for lenders, he argues, is to price products in line with risk.
 The stress test for new lending in the mortgage market focuses on whether borrowers could still make payments if, at any point over the first five years of the loan, the bank rate was to be three percentage points higher than the prevailing rate at origination21.
-“Given the standard variable mortgage rate is currently around 4%, the stress test would be currently be set at around 7%, which provides some confidence in the ability of borrowers to repay their mortgages,” Judd says.
+“Given the standard variable mortgage rate is currently around four per cent, the stress test would be currently be set at around seven per cent, which provides some confidence in the ability of borrowers to repay their mortgages,” Judd says.

 There are no such stress tests in the credit card market and that is where the problem potentially lies.
 But Judd points out lenders enjoy much higher margins, which should compensate for the greater risk of default.
-Lloyds Banking Group’s acquisition of consumer credit card business MBNA for £1.9 billion (US$2.4 billion) highlights the appeal of the returns on offer in the credit card sector to lenders.22
+Lloyds Banking Group’s acquisition of consumer credit card business MBNA for £1.9 billion highlights the appeal of the returns on offer in the credit card sector to lenders22.

-The Bank’s Financial Policy Committee has supported a review launched by the Prudential Regulation Authority into the credit quality of new lending, reflecting concern that the rapid increase in borrowing is unsustainable and driven by deteriorating underwriting standards among lenders.
+The Bank’s Financial Policy Committee has supported a review launched by the Prudential Regulation Authority into the credit quality of new lending; reflecting concern the rapid increase in borrowing is unsustainable and driven by deteriorating underwriting standards among lenders.

 Lenders appear to have reacted to policymaker’s concerns, according to the Bank of England’s quarterly survey of credit conditions, published in April 2017.
-It found that that the availability of unsecured credit to households decreased slightly in Q1 2017 and was expected to decrease in Q2 2017.
+It found that that the availability of unsecured credit to households decreased slightly in the first quarter of 2017 and was expected to decrease in the second quarter.
 Credit scoring criteria for granting both credit card and other unsecured loans were reported to have tightened in the first three months of the year and lenders expected credit scoring criteria on credit card lending to tighten significantly in the next three months23.
 Moreover, asset quality is currently at historically high levels.